Seryjnyy/ai-charades-server/README.md

   AWS_SECRET_ACCESS_KEY=
   ```

-  - You will need to create a OpenAI account to get a API key.
+  - You will need to create an OpenAI account to get an API key.
-  - You also need a AWS account and a IAM user with DynamoDB Read and Write permissions.
+  - You also need an AWS account and an IAM user with DynamoDB Read and Write permissions.
   - Then you can add the keys to the .env file.

-- The server uses HTTPS so you will also need to have a cert.pem and key.pem file, you will need a legitimate certificate otherwise the server will be deemed unsecure.
+- The server uses HTTPS, so you will also need to have a cert.pem and key.pem file.
+You will need a legitimate certificate; otherwise, the server will be deemed unsecure.
-  - A work around is to have the user allow the unsafe source first.
+  - A workaround is to have the user allow the unsafe source first.

 ### With Docker

 - You will need [Docker](https://docs.docker.com/get-docker/) installed.

-- You can use compose to build and launch the container.
+- You can use Compose to build and launch the container.
   ```
      docker compose up --build
   ```